 Step 3: Consider your audience

 Regarding individual employee training: it may seem to make sense, from an efficiency standpoint, to roll it out to the entire organization all at once.
 However, when this happens, your message may be lost on a large group of people.
-The training may be even more effective if the organization provides the training to smaller employee groups at a given point in time.
+Your training may be even more effective if you provide it to smaller employee groups at a given point in time.

 This can allow HR to provide more personal attention and support.
 The goal is to make sure the message is received, which includes offering a method for employees to ask questions (in person or online) and provide personal feedback.